 After the exchange period, the student applies for the credit transfer to include the exchange studies in the degree studied for at the University of Turku.
 The original transcript of study records needs to be confirmed in person by someone from CEAS before the credit transfer can be approved.
 A copy of the transcript should be attached to the credit transfer application.

-Master's theses written by the students of the Centre for East Asian Studies.
+Master's degree theses (pro gradu) written by the students of the Centre for East Asian Studies.

 Kwon, Jung Ah: The Programme "Now on My Way to Meet You" and its Impact on Exchanges between North Korean Defectors and South Koreans

 Sidz, Malgorzata: Reproduction of Mothering in East Asia

 Cahill, Samantha: Building Better Tourists?
 Insight into China´s Civilized Tourism´campaign